 Paulette Meier is a singer/songwriter with a background in school-based training in violence prevention and social-emotional learning.
 Based in Cincinnati (OH), she came to her work with children after a variety of work experiences, from a teacher in inner city schools to working as a national organizer on nuclear issues.
 A passion to address the causes of disharmony at both the societal and personal level led her into social work, delivering mental health services to school children.
-She also became active in Re-evaluation Counseling (Co-counseling), a practice of mutual support involving emotional healing work based on an understanding of oppression.
+She also became active in Re-evaluation Counseling (Co-counseling), a practice of mutual support involving emotional healing work based in part on an understanding of oppression.
 The songs on Come Join the Circle:LessonSongs for Peacemaking reflect Paulette's broad background of social activism and personal healing work.

 While living in Washington, D.C. in the early 1980s, Paulette was introduced to the People's Music Network, a national group of which Pete Seeger was a founding member.
 She began singing and developing a repertoire of songs about peace, justice and the earth.
 Back in Cincinnati, Paulette joined MUSE, a women's choir.
 This led to a 5 year collaboration with fellow MUSE member Ginny Frazier, with whom she produced the recording: Harmony for Social Justice.
 Exposure to and training from nationally known artists, such as Peggy Seeger, Si Kahn, and Bob Franke at summer music camps, helped bolster her confidence and skills in vocal performance and songwriting.

-The early 90s saw Paulette embark on a career in peace education as a traIner with Cincinnati's Center for Peace Education, an affiliate of Creative Reponse to Conflict (Nyack, NY).
-By 1994 she was working independently as a trainer/consultant in schools, helping teachers create peaceable classrooms through positive discipline approaches and training students and teachers in peer mediation, conflict resolution and other social-emotional learning skills and concepts.
+The early 90s saw Paulette embark on a career in peace education and social/emotional learning as a traIner with Cincinnati's Center for Peace Education, an affiliate of Creative Reponse to Conflict (Nyack, NY).
+By 1994 she was working independently as a trainer/consultant in schools, helping teachers create peaceable classrooms through positive discipline approaches and training students and teachers in peer mediation, conflict resolution and other positive social-emotional skills and concepts.
 She expanded this work to Kentucky through the Peace Education Program in Louisville, as well as to Texas through the Travis County Health Department in Austin.